RosterElf Logo

 Document everything: Keep detailed notes with dates and times

-Write it down: Put your complaint in writing clearly
+Write it down: Put your complaint in writing using a formal grievance form

 Be factual: Stick to facts and policy breaches, not emotions